escofresco/dolphin/debugging/flipping-concensus.md

 ```

 ## Expectations
 For some reason, the result of `flipping_concensus` is never in [0, 1].
 Why not?
 Is the prompt internally consistent but erroneous, or does the Python solution alone have an issue?
+In the former case, provide the corrected analysis and program, but in the latter case provide just the correct program.